Mark Simonson Studio

 Links to his typefaces, in decreasing order of popularity: Proxima Nova, Bookmania, Mostra Nuova, Proxima Nova Soft, Coquette, Refrigerator Deluxe, Felt Tip Roman, Grad, Changeling Neo, Goldenbook, Lakeside, Kinescope, Metallophile Sp8, Blakely, Felt Tip Woman, Snicker, Felt Tip Senior, Kandal, Sharktooth, Anonymous, Raster Bank, Raster Gothic.

 FontShop link.
 Fontspace link.
 MyFonts interview.
 View all typefaces designed by Mark Simonson.
 Fontspring link.
 Google Plus link.
 Klingspor link.
 Abstract Fonts link.
 Kernest link.
+I Love Typography link.
 Font Squirrel link.

 Mark Simonson Studio

 Commercial fonts (small outfits) ⦿

 Sites with only a few free fonts ⦿

 Pixel/bitmap fonts ⦿